YAZHINI-K19/customer_segmentation_r/README.md

+📌 #Customer Segmentation Analysis Poster

+👩‍💻 Author: Yazhini K

 ---

-🧠 Customer Segmentation Analysis Poster

-Author: Yazhini K
+🧠 #Overview

+This project demonstrates a data-driven customer segmentation using K-Means clustering on a simulated dataset.
+The goal is to identify customer groups based on annual income and spending behavior, helping derive actionable insights for business and marketing strategies.
+A high-quality poster summarizing the analysis is created using R.

 ---

-📌 Overview

-This project showcases a data-driven approach to customer segmentation using K-Means clustering on a simulated dataset.
-The objective is to identify distinct customer groups based on annual income and spending behavior, providing actionable insights for marketing strategies.
-All findings are presented in a high-resolution poster created using R programming.
+🎯 #Objectives

+🧪 Apply K-Means Clustering (unsupervised learning) to segment customers

+📈 Visualize clusters using Annual Income and Spending Score

+👥 Analyze Age Distribution within each cluster

+💰 Summarize Key Financial Traits of each group

 ---

-🎯 Project Objectives

-Apply K-Means clustering (unsupervised learning) to group similar customers.

-Visualize customer clusters based on spending score and annual income.

-Analyze age distribution across identified clusters.

-Summarize key financial characteristics for each cluster.
+📊 #Dataset Description

+A synthetic dataset of 200 customers with the following features:

+🆔 customer_id: Unique ID for each customer

+👶 age: Customer age (between 18 and 65)

+💵 annual_income: Annual income (USD $20,000 – $120,000)

+🛍️ spending_score: Score (1–100) indicating spending behavior

 ---

-📂 Dataset Description

-The dataset is synthetically generated and consists of 200 customer records with the following features:

-Column Name	Description

-customer_id	Unique customer identifier age	Age (18–65 years) annual_income	Annual income in USD ($20,000 – $120,000)
-spending_score	Score (1–100) indicating spending behavior
+🔍 #Clustering Details

+🧮 Algorithm: K-Means Clustering

+🔢 Clusters: 4

+📌 Features Used: annual_income, spending_score

+🎲 Initialization: 25 random starts for stable results

 ---

-🔍 Clustering Methodology

-Detail	Value

-Algorithm	K-Means Clustering
-Number of Clusters	4
-Features Used	annual_income, spending_score
-Initialization	25 random starts for stability
+📐 #Visual Components

+📌 1.
+Income vs Spending Score (Scatter Plot)

+Groups customers into colored clusters

+Shows the relationship between income and spending

+🧓 2.
+Age Distribution by Cluster (Histogram)

+Visualizes age ranges across clusters

+Identifies demographic trends

+📊 3.
+Average Income & Spending Score (Bar Plot)

+Compares financial behavior across clusters

+Spending score is scaled for balance

 ---

-📊 Visual Components in Poster

-1. Income vs Spending Score (Scatter Plot)

-Displays the distribution of customers grouped into clusters.

-Visualizes how income relates to spending habits.

-2. Age Distribution by Cluster (Histogram)

-Shows the spread of ages within each cluster.

-Highlights age-based behavioral trends.

-3. Average Income & Spending Score (Bar Chart)

-Compares average income and scaled spending scores for each cluster.

-Helps interpret the financial traits of each segment.
+🖼️ #Poster Design

+The visualizations are assembled into a clean and professional poster layout using the patchwork library in R.

+✨ Features:

+📌 Centralized title and subtitle

+🎨 Minimalist theme for readability

+🌈 Cluster-based color distinction

+🖨️ Suitable for both digital view and printing

 ---

-🖼️ Poster Design Details

-The poster is constructed using the patchwork library in R, integrating all visuals into a single, elegant layout.
-Key design features include:

-Centralized title and descriptive subtitle

-Minimalist theme for clean readability

-Color-coded clusters for clarity

-Designed for both presentation and print purposes
+🧾 #Output Details

+🖼️ File Name: Customer_Segmentation_Poster.png

+📐 Size: 12 x 16 inches

+🖨️ Resolution: 300 DPI (High-quality)

 ---

-📁 Output File

-File Name: Customer_Segmentation_Poster.png

-Size: 12 x 16 inches

-Resolution: 300 DPI (High-Resolution)

----

-⚙️ How to Use
+⚙️ #Usage Instructions

-1. Install R on your system if not already installed.
+1. 💻 Install R on your system

-2. Install required libraries using the command below in R:
+2. 📦 Install required packages using:

 install.packages(c("ggplot2", "cluster", "dplyr", "patchwork"))

-Or refer to the provided requirements.txt.
+Or install from the provided requirements.txt

-3. Run the R script to generate and save the poster image.
+3. ▶️ Run the R script to generate and save the poster

 ---

-📦 Requirements.txt
+📦# requirements.txt

 ggplot2
 cluster